 Functions performed by the management layer include VM configuration, virtualized network configuration, allocation of physical resources, and reporting.
 Only certain authorized system users (administrators) are allowed to exercise management functions.

-Virtualization System servers communicate with other servers and clients, as well as administrators, over communication networks.
-The endpoints can be both geographically and logically separated from the server, and pass through a variety of other systems which may be under the control of an adversary, and offer the opportunity for communications with the server to be compromised.
+Virtualization Systems are often managed remotely over communication networks.
+Members of these networks can be both geographically and logically separated from each other, and pass through a variety of other systems which may be under the control of an adversary, and offer the opportunity for communications to be compromised.
 An adversary with access to an open management network could inject commands into the management infrastructure.
-This would provide an adversary with administrator privilege on the server platform, and administrative control over the VMs and virtual network connections.
+This would provide an adversary with administrator privilege on the platform, and administrative control over the VMs and virtual network connections.
 The adversary could also gain access to the management network by hijacking the management network channel.

 [T.UNAUTHORIZED_ACCESS]